tremby/mpn/README.md

 If that file doesn't exist, `mpnrc` in the current directory is also tried.

 None of the configuration keys are required, and any given settings override the defaults.
-The defaults can be shown by running `mpn.py --show-defaults`.
+The defaults can be shown by running `mpn --show-defaults`.
 That YAML output can be used as the starting point for a configuration file.

 The fields have the same names as the long forms of the command line arguments, but with underscores instead of hyphens.
-Full details can be found in the help text (`mpn.py --help`), in which the defaults are shown *after* the influence of any configuration file.
+Full details can be found in the help text (`mpn --help`), in which the defaults are shown *after* the influence of any configuration file.

 Download